-Indian decacorn Byju’s CEO talks about future acquisitions, coronavirus, and international expansion – TechCrunch
+Indian decacorn Byju’s CEO talks about future acquisitions, coronavirus and international expansion – TechCrunch

 Since India enforced a lockdown across the country in late March, shutting schools and other public places, Bangalore-headquartered startup Byju’s has emerged as one of the quintessential platforms for school-going students in the world’s second largest internet market.

 It took the startup about four and a half years to amass 40 million students.
-Since the lockdown, its user base has ballooned to 65 million, its co-founder and chief executive Byju Raveendran said at Disrupt 2020 conference Tuesday.
+Since the lockdown, its user base has ballooned to 65 million, its co-founder and chief executive Byju Raveendran said at the Disrupt 2020 conference Tuesday.

 Students say they were attracted to Byju’s platform because of the way it taught them subjects.
 Byju, who is a teacher himself, found intuitive ways like using real-life objects such as a pizza to teach complex math problems.

-Today, his startup is valued at nearly $11 billion (which makes it India’s second most valuable startup), and has presence across several international markets.
+His startup is valued at nearly $11 billion as of last week (which makes it India’s second most valuable startup), and has presence across several international markets.
 Late last year, Byju’s announced it has also turned profitable.
 It’s not everyday that we see an Indian startup with any of these three characteristics — let alone all three in one.

-In a wide-ranging interview at Disrupt 2020, Raveendran shared the journey of Byju’s, which started as an offline platform that taught students at classrooms, auditoriums, and stadiums; the startup’s plans for further expansion in international markets; his views on merger and acquisition opportunities; and how the coronavirus pandemic has affected his business and the education landscape at large in India, among a number of other things.
+In a wide-ranging interview at Disrupt 2020, Raveendran shared the journey of Byju’s, which started as an offline platform that taught students at classrooms, auditoriums and stadiums; the startup’s plans for further expansion in international markets; his views on merger and acquisition opportunities; and how the coronavirus pandemic has affected his business and the education landscape at large in India, among a number of other things.

 “Unfortunately it took a pandemic for most stakeholders to try out digital learning.
 Parents are now accepting the online segment more than before.
 This sector is clearly at an inflexion point,” said Raveendran.